 ARTICLE VIII – BOARD OF DIRECTORS

 Section 1: Composition.
-The TSNO Board of Directors shall be composed of the Executive Committee and each TSNO Regional President.
+The TSNO Board of Directors shall be composed of the Executive Committee and six Directors.
+Unless there are no other candidates for a position, the majority of the Board may not consist of:

+Members of the same region.

+Members of the top five largest regions.

 Section 2: Eligibility.
-The Regional President or representative must currently be an Active member of the TSNO, and must have been an Active member for at least one year prior to serving on the Board of Directors.
+A Director must currently be an Active member of the TSNO and must have been an Active member for at least one year prior to serving on the Board of Directors.

-Section 3: Rights.
-If a Regional President is not available, each TSNO Region shall be entitled to designate a representative to the Board of Directors in the manner prescribed by the Region’s respective bylaws and in accordance with the eligibility requirements noted in Section 2.

-Section 4: Authority.
+Section 3: Authority.
 The Board of Directors shall conduct the affairs of the TSNO in accordance with these bylaws and directives adopted by the membership at the Annual Meeting.